-In addition to descriptive and comparative morphology, functional morphology is important because it reveals interactions between structure and function as an inseparable unit.
+In addition to descriptive and comparative morphology, functional morphology is important because it demonstrates interactions between structure and function as an inseparable unit.
 A structure is understood as a specialization in a particular function, that means the adaptation of an organism to its way of life.
 Among other things, the counts resistance certain vine species against the phylloxera or mushrooms, as well as the resilience of certain varieties against drought and drought to.
-Geomorphology is the science of the different surface forms of the earth as part of the physical geography and the dynamic geology, This examines not only the relief of the natural and cultural landscape, but also the forces and legal processes that shape the various forms.
+Geomorphology is the science or doctrine of the different surface forms of the earth as part of the physical geography and the dynamic geology, This examines not only the relief of the natural and cultural landscape, but also the forces and legal processes that shape the various forms.
 Among other things, these are the strong influences of climate, See also grapevine relevant keywords below grapevine,

 Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)